Referred to as low carb, high fat low carb, and ketogenic, a keto diet is one that is low in carbohydrates.

 And when you say chocolate and protein in the same sentence, I don't need to hear another word.
 These little chocolate protein bites are rich, tasty, and good for you.
 High protein and low carb never tasted so good.

-When you have to or want to go on an easy keto diet, you'll find the benefits far outweigh what you expect to be sacrifices.
+When you have to or want to go on an easy keto diet, you'll find the benefits far outweigh what you expect to be sacrificed.

 You can eat really almost everything you're used to eating with just a few easy-to-make adjustments and substitutions.